 If you’re a first-year college student, chances are your university will require you to stay at their on-campus university halls of residence.
 Even though it makes you feel like you don’t have an option, living on campus vs off campus for your first year is actually a good choice.
 Although an on campus accommodation meaning is subjective and completely depends upon the student, it still is an ideal choice for you.
 Staying on-campus helps to ease their transition into college life, especially if you’re an international student.
 On-campus student accommodation is also ideal for students who want some structure and have never lived away from home before.
 Independence can be hindered due to the existence of Resident Assistants (RA), mandatory study and quiet hours, curfews, and set mealtimes.

 When you’re living on-campus, you can just roll out of bed and make it to class on time.
 This also helps cut down on transportation costs otherwise incurred while traveling from home to university.

 All-inclusive utility bills –

 Most on-campus accommodations provide all-inclusive utility bills that include the cost of gas, water, electricity, cable and much more.
-You also have the option to pay for accommodation every month or everything upfront, depending on your university.
+You will also have the option to pay in monthly instalments for your on campus accommodation meaning a certain amount for every month or everything upfront, depending on your university.

 Fully furnished rooms –